gamestrafe/thedivision2/source/contribute.md

 2. Make large contributions by submitting merge requests.
 Pretty straight forward if you know your way around git and github, if not, there are great ressources on the github help page.
 The page uses [Sculpin.io](https://sculpin.io/) to generate pages, so most of the time you get away with just writing simple Markdown files.
 If you have questions, just submit issues on github.

 More help as well as more sites are always welcome.

+## Contributors Hall of Fame

+Thank you to these individuals who have given their free time and effort to enhance these very pages.
+Order reflects in what order contributions were added, nothing else.

+* hoshie. for adding additional map markers